czue/pegasus-docs/configuration.md

 ## User Sign Up

-The sign up workflow is managed by [django-allauth](https://www.intenct.nl/projects/django-allauth/).
+The sign up workflow is managed by [django-allauth](https://www.intenct.nl/projects/django-allauth/) with a sensible set of defaults and templates.

 ### Requiring email confirmation